 Springwatch presenter Chris Packham was diagnosed with Asperger's syndrome in 2005.

-Having not told anyone for much of his life about his diagnosis, he is now inviting BBC cameras into his world and show what it's really like to be him in his show Chris Packham: Asperger's & Me on BBC One, Tuesday October 17.
+Having not told anyone for much of his life about his diagnosis, he invited BBC cameras into his world and showed what it's really like to be him in his show Chris Packham: Asperger's & Me on BBC One.

 While most people have heard of autism and Asperger’s, many don’t understand the differences.
 Here’s what you need to know: